World shares mostly higher as China looks to boost economy

 AP Business Writer

-London slipped while Paris, Tokyo and Shanghai gained.
-Frankfurt was flat.
-U.S. futures edged lower and oil prices also fell.
+London slipped while Paris, Frankfurt, Tokyo and Shanghai gained.
+U.S. futures were mixed and oil prices fell.

 Trading was relatively quiet with some Asian markets closed for holidays.
 Markets in the U.S. and Europe face a shortened week and will be closed on Friday for Good Friday holidays.